antman666/cosmic-repo/README.md

 sudo pacman -Syy
 ```

-# This repo will update once a week
+# This repo will update twice a week